-With their slippery floors, hard surfaces, and tight spaces, bathrooms can be especially challenging places to navigate for older adults and those with limited mobility.
-Here are some simple solutions for keeping your parents out of harm’s way and safe from slips and falls.
+With slippery floors, hard surfaces, and tight spaces, bathrooms can be especially challenging for older adults and those with limited mobility.
+Here are some simple solutions for safety-proofing your parents’ bathroom to reduce dangerous slips and falls.

 Bathroom safety begins before you enter the doorway.
 Keep the halls clear of shoes, laundry baskets, and other clutter.
 For increased visibility, install nightlights in and around the bathroom.

-Bathroom doors are often narrow, so be sure there’s an unobstructed path that is wide enough for your parents to walk through comfortably.
+Bathroom doorways may be narrower than other doorways, so be sure there’s an unobstructed path, wide enough to walk through comfortably.
 Keep in mind that walkers, rollators, and wheelchairs will require additional space.
-Make note of the doorway’s saddle, too: If either of your parents use a walker or cane, you should arrange for a physical therapist to show them how they can navigate that half-inch rise in the floor safely.
+Make note of the doorway’s saddle, too: If either of your parents use a walker, crutches, or a cane, you should arrange for a physical therapist to show them how they can navigate that half-inch rise in the floor safely.

-If your parent has limited mobility or problems with balance, grab bars will make it easier to get into and out of the shower or tub.
+If your parent has limited mobility or problems with balance, grab bars will make it easier to get into and out of the shower or tub, or on and off the toilet.
 These bars should be installed by a professional, who can make sure they are placed at the proper height and angle for your parents’ safety.
-Do not use towel bars!
+Tip: Do not use towel bars!
 They are are glued or grouted onto the walls and are not designed to support body weight.

-A raised toilet seat with handles will make it easier for your parent to get on and off the commode.
-In addition, think about installing a retractable shower head that’s connected to a hose for a more convenient way to rinse off.
+A raised toilet seat (with or without handles) will make it easier for your parent to get on and off the commode.
+A retractable shower head that’s connected to a hose makes rinsing off easy, especially if your parent uses a shower chair.